Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 **Q4.
 Do you think this work should have been published?**

-## Case Study-2: ther Pathogens

-## Case Study-3: Responsible Bioengineering
+## Case Study-2: Responsible Bioengineering

 Being mindful of such future possibilities over 10 years ago, bioengineers and policyexperts organized conversations to think ahead about potential problems associatedwith ongoing advances in DNA synthesis technologies.
 They announced their findingsvia a report entitled, “Synthetic Genomics: Options for Governance.”